 Ma 98.
 Independent Reading.
 3–6 units by arrangement.
 Occasionally a reading course will be offered after student consultation with a potential supervisor.
 Topics, hours, and units by arrangement.
 Graded pass/fail.

 Ma 106.
 Elliptic Curves.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 Prerequisites: Ma 5 or equivalent.
 The ubiquitous elliptic curves will be analyzed from elementary, geometric, and arithmetic points of view.
-Possible topics are the group structure via the chord-and-tangent method, the Nagel-Lutz procedure for finding division points, Mordell's theorem on the finite generation of rational points, points over finite fields through a special case treated by Gauss, Lenstra's factoring algorithm, integral points.
+Possible topics are the group structure via the chord-and-tangent method, the Nagel-Lutz procedure for finding division points, Mordell’s theorem on the finite generation of rational points, points over finite fields through a special case treated by Gauss, Lenstra’s factoring algorithm, integral points.
 Other topics may include diophantine approximation and complex multiplication.
-Not offered 2016–17.
+Instructor: Rains.

 Ma 108 abc.
 Classical Analysis.
 9 units (3-0-6); first, second, third terms.
-Prerequisites: Ma 1 or equivalent, or instructor's permission.
+Prerequisites: Ma 1 or equivalent, or instructor’s permission.
 May be taken concurrently with Ma 109.
 First term: structure of the real numbers, topology of metric spaces, a rigorous approach to differentiation in R^n.
 Second term: brief introduction to ordinary differential equations; Lebesgue integration and an introduction to Fourier analysis.
 Third term: the theory of functions of one complex variable.
-Instructors: Demirel, Schimmer, Fathizadeh.
+Instructors: Lazebnik, Durcik, Ivrii.

-Ma 111 a.
+Ma 111 ab.
 Topics in Analysis.
-9 units (3-0-6); first term.
-Prerequisites: Ma 110 or instructor's permission.
+9 units (3-0-6); second, third terms.
+Prerequisites: Ma 110 or instructor’s permission.
 This course will discuss advanced topics in analysis, which vary from year to year.
 Topics from previous years include potential theory, bounded analytic functions in the unit disk, probabilistic and combinatorial methods in analysis, operator theory, C*-algebras, functional analysis.
 The third term will cover special functions: gamma functions, hypergeometric functions, beta/Selberg integrals and $q$-analogues.
-Time permitting: orthogonal polynomials, Painlev\'e transcendents and/or elliptic analogues Instructors: Schimmer.
+Time permitting: orthogonal polynomials, Painleve transcendents and/or elliptic analogues Instructors: Makarov, Lazebnik.

 Ma 120 abc.
 Abstract Algebra.
 9 units (3-0-6); first, second, third terms.
-Prerequisites: Ma 5 or equivalent or instructor's permission.
+Prerequisites: Ma 5 or equivalent or instructor’s permission.
 This course will discuss advanced topics in algebra.
 Among them: an introduction to commutative algebra and homological algebra, infinite Galois theory, Kummer theory, Brauer groups, semisimiple algebras, Weddburn theorems, Jacobson radicals, representation theory of finite groups.
-Instructors: Graber, Rains, Flach.
+Instructors: Ramakrishnan, Zhu, Yom Din.

-Ma 121 a.
+Ma 121 ab.
 Combinatorial Analysis.
-9 units (3-0-6); third term.
+9 units (3-0-6); first, second terms.
 Prerequisite: Ma 5.
 A survey of modern combinatorial mathematics, starting with an introduction to graph theory and extremal problems.
 Flows in networks with combinatorial applications.
 Counting, recursion, and generating functions.
 Theory of partitions.
 (0, 1)-matrices.
 Partially ordered sets.
 Latin squares, finite geometries, combinatorial designs, and codes.
 Algebraic graph theory, graph embedding, and coloring.
-Instructors: Rains.
+Instructors: Rains, Conlon.

 Ma 125.
 Algebraic Curves.
-8 units (3-0-6).
+9 units (3-0-6); third term.
 Prerequisites: Ma 5.
 An elementary introduction to the theory of algebraic curves.
 Topics to be covered will include affine and projective curves, smoothness and singularities, function fields, linear series, and the Riemann-Roch theorem.
 Possible additional topics would include Riemann surfaces, branched coverings and monodromy, arithmetic questions, introduction to moduli of curves.
-Not offered 2016–17.
+Instructor: Zhu.

 EE/Ma/CS 126 ab.
 Information Theory.
 9 units (3-0-6); first, second terms.
 Prerequisites: Ma 3 For course description, see Electrical Engineering.